haishiro/pyscagnostics/README.md

             measures is a dict with scores for each of 9 scagnostic measures.
                 See pyscagnostics.measure_names for a list of measures

-            bins is a 3 x n numpy array of x, y, and counts for the hex-bin grid.
+            bins is a 3 x n numpy array of x-coordinates, y-coordinates, and counts for the hex-bin grid.
+The x and y coordinates are re-scaled between 0 and 1000.
 This is returned for debugging and inspection purposes.

         If the input is a DataFrame, the output will be a generator yielding scagnostics for each combination of column pairs
     """
 ```